UCM: Unified Modeling of Camera Control and Memory with Time-aware Positional Encoding Warping for World Models: Introduction

 \section{Introduction}

-World models~\cite{bar2025navigation,decart2024oasis,alonso2024diffusion,parker2024genie,valevski2024diffusion,authors9genesis,zhu2024sora,che2024gamegen,guo2025genesis,liu2025towards} have drawn increasing attention for their capability to simulate real environments in response to user inputs, serving as a fundamental pillar for diverse interactive applications, ranging from simulation~\cite{parker2024genie,zhu2024sora}, autonomous driving~\cite{guo2025genesis,liu2025towards} and robotics~\cite{authors9genesis} to game engines~\cite{valevski2024diffusion,che2024gamegen}.
+World models~\cite{bar2025navigation,decart2024oasis,alonso2024diffusion,parker2024genie,valevski2024diffusion,authors9genesis,zhu2024sora,che2024gamegen,guo2025genesis,liu2025towards} have drawn increasing attention for their capability to simulate realistic environments in response to user inputs, serving as a fundamental pillar for diverse interactive applications, ranging from simulation~\cite{parker2024genie,zhu2024sora}, autonomous driving~\cite{guo2025genesis,liu2025towards} and robotics~\cite{authors9genesis} to game engines~\cite{valevski2024diffusion,che2024gamegen}.
 Recent advances~\cite{parker2024genie,yu2025context,wu2025video,gao2025longvie,liu2025worldmirror} in video-generation-based world models have substantially advanced this domain, enabling high-fidelity generation of potential future scenarios through training on large-scale real-world videos.
 Within this paradigm, adapting powerful video generation models for world simulation confronts two core challenges: 1) maintaining long-term content consistency and 2) achieving precise user-guided camera control.
 Although contemporary methods~\cite{huang2025self,zhang2025packing} ensure frame-to-frame temporal coherence, they frequently fail to maintain consistency when revisiting previously observed scenes—a limitation that is often attributed to the finite context window of temporal conditioning \cite{yu2025context,wu2025video}.
-Furthermore, integrating precise camera control into video generation models remains difficult, primarily due to the inherent viewpoint diversity present in open-world videos.
+Furthermore, integrating precise camera control into video generation models remains challenging, primarily due to the inherent viewpoint diversity present in open-world videos.

-To address these problems, inspired by ViewCrafter~\cite{yu2024viewcrafter}, some method~\cite{wu2025video} employs explicit 3D scene reconstruction to preserve long-term geometry and incorporate viewpoint information.
-It aggregates 3D point clouds estimated from all historical frames through truncated signed distance function (TSDF) fusion~\cite{andy2017tsdf}, subsequently rendering these points from target viewpoints to condition new frame generation.
-However, reliance on explicit 3D representations often compromises flexibility in large-scale, unbounded scenes and can result in a loss of details, particularly for fine-grained structures.
+To address these problems, inspired by ViewCrafter~\cite{yu2024viewcrafter}, previous method~\cite{wu2025video} employs explicit 3D scene reconstruction to preserve long-term geometry and incorporate viewpoint information.
+It aggregates 3D point clouds estimated from all historical frames through truncated signed distance function (TSDF) fusion~\cite{andy2017tsdf}, subsequently rendering these points from target views to condition new frame generation.
+However, reliance on explicit 3D representations often compromises flexibility in large-scale, unbounded scenes and can lead to loss of detail, particularly for fine-grained structures.